thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "Let that sink in, I'll go get a cup of coffee." - the next text bubble read.

 *Thanks*.
-You thought but didn't reply. *Things are getting convincing*.
+You thought but didn't reply. *Why does this sound convincing?
+What am I missing?*.
 This can still be a person who is interested in your online post, at the same time also a super hacker of household cameras.
 And a stalker.
 And a pranker.
 An owner of too much free time.
 A sadistic comedian.